mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 It is up to the Precursors how they want to approach this.
 The _Krinyaoth_ can reconfigure itself to enter the atmosphere and land, or they can travel to the surface in shuttle-pods.
 The Precursors' instructions from the High Council state that the humans are not to be harmed and that they should be transplanted to their new world with as little trauma as possible.
 Let the Precursors decide how best to:

 - **Collect all 500 humans in one place.** The tribe must be kept intact.
-Hunting parties come and go from the cave all the time and the tribe is scattered over several kilometres of terrain.
+Hunting parties come and go from the cave all the time and the tribe is scattered over several kilometers of terrain.
 How do the Precursors corral and gather the humans?
 - **Get them on board the** **_Krinyaoth._** The humans have not yet developed a concept of the supernatural – that comes with the development of settled culture and agriculture – but they are terrified of big, powerful things like starships and aliens.
 The Precursors need to either lure the humans on board or else take control of the tribe.
 - **Keep the tribe alive during the year-long journey to their destination.** There is sufficient living space on board the _Krinyaoth_ for the humans and the ship can replicate food for humans.
 Alternatively, the Precursors can put the humans into high-tech low berths for the duration of the voyage.